 A high-level product backlog is defined in terms of epics and story titles, which describe the bare bones of the application.
 We then validate if the backlog addresses the scope of the project for the client.

 3. Understand the Client and its Potential Customers

-Depending upon the complexity of the problem the application is intended to solve, a UX anchor is taken onboard along with the BA, for the discovery phase.
+Depending upon the complexity of the problem that the application is intended to solve, a UX design anchor is taken on board along with the BA for the discovery phase.
 The UX analyst’s prime deliverable is to understand not just the client but also their potential customers.

 The discovery team gets involved in the agile cost estimation project and works on the high-level backlog, once validated by the stakeholder.

 The analysis is employed with the prioritization method, in order to decide which requirements to complete first, which ones can come later, and which ones to exclude.
-The backlog items are divided into ‘must-haves’, ‘should-haves’, ‘could-haves’ & ‘won’t-haves’ (MoSCoW Method):
+The backlog items are divided into must-haves, should-haves, could-haves & won’t-haves MoSCoW Metho:

 - Must-haves: include the items with the highest business value and the ones that demand the lowest effort

-- Should-haves: includes the items that are of higher priority, and will need some effort to be delivered
+- Should-haves: include the items that are of higher priority and will need some effort to be delivered

 - Could-haves: include all the backlog items that might be desirable in terms of scope but are of lower business value

-- Won’t-haves: includes those items that are agreed upon to be moved to later releases
+- Won’t-haves: include those items that are agreed upon to be moved to later releases

 5. Prepare the Minimum Viable Product (MVP) Backlog